Q and A About Counseling

 Q. Do you work with children?

-A. I currently only work with teenage girls and adult women.
+A. I currently only work with teenage girls (16+) and adult women.

 Q. Will I know what you talked about with my child?

-A. Yes and no. While you are legally allowed to ask about what your child and I have discussed, I strongly discourage this.
-For your child to trust me and be able to talk comfortably, I request that parents trust my judgment.
+A. Yes and no. While you are legally allowed to ask about what your teenager and I have discussed, I strongly discourage this.
+For your teen to trust me and be able to talk comfortably, I request that parents trust my judgment.
 If there is something I need to discuss with you, I will make sure to let you know.
 Your child will always know beforehand what I will discuss with you.

 Q. How many sessions do I need?